Hungarian Dances (Brahms): Recordings

 Joseph Joachim, a close friend of Brahms, in collaboration with an unnamed accompanying pianist, recorded their own renditions of Hungarian Dances Nos.
 1 and 2.

 Leopold Stokowski's very first recordings with the Philadelphia Orchestra were devoted to Hungarian Dances Nos.
 5 and 6.
 They were recorded by the Victor Talking Machine Company in Camden, New Jersey in 1917.

 The Boston Pops Orchestra with conductor Arthur Fiedler recorded Hungarian Dances Nos.
 5 and 6 in Symphony Hall, Boston.
 Hungarian Dance No. 5 was recorded on June 25, 1950.
-It was released by RCA Victor as catalog number 10-3254B (in USA) and by EMI on the His Master's Voice label as catalog number B 10631.
+It was released by RCA Victor as catalog number 10-3254B (in the US) and by EMI on the His Master's Voice label as catalog number B 10631.
 Hungarian Dance No. 6 was recorded on June 16, 1950.
-It was released by RCA Victor Records as catalog number 10-3244B (in the USA) and by EMI on the His Master's Voice label as catalog number B 10631.
+It was released by RCA Victor Records as catalog number 10-3244B (in the US) and by EMI on the His Master's Voice label as catalog number B 10631.
 These were 78 rpm discs.
 The pieces were arranged by Albert Parlow.

 Julius Katchen and Jean-Pierre Marty recorded the complete set in the 1960s, as part of Katchen's recording of the complete piano works of Brahms.
 Aloys and Alfons Kontarsky recorded them in 1976 for Deutsche Grammophon, released originally on LP catalog number 2530 710.
 The French sister duo-pianists Katia and Marielle Labèque recorded the complete set of dances for Philips in 1981, as catalog number 4164592.

 Dances Nos.
 17, 19 and 21 were recorded in 1966 by the Hollywood Symphony Orchestra for their album Orchestral Fireworks, released in the UK on the Music For Pleasure label.

 The first complete orchestral versions were recorded by Mario Rossi conducting the Vienna State Opera Orchestra in 1956 and released on Vanguard Records.
 Robert Schollum's orchestrations of nos.
 4, 8 and 9 were commissioned by Vanguard for this recording.